3 Free Knitting Patterns to Help Preemies Bond with Their Parents

 That’s why bonding hearts are so important.
 It gives parents a sense of involvement and allows their babies a chance to get to know them, even in their absence.

-(They can be crocheted as well, but I’m not much of a crocheter, as many of you know!)
+(They can be crocheted as well, but I’m not much of a crocheter.)

 The only two guidelines for yarn-crafted bonding hearts is that they should be about 5” tall, and they must be made with cotton yarn.